 I’ve reviewed hundreds of websites, and these are the top three features I’m looking for on the sales pages of a service-based business.

-If you’re missing any one of these, get to making changes right now!
+If you’re missing any one of these, get making changes right now!

-3 Changes To Make Your Services Page More Successful
+3 Changes To Make Your Services Page Convert

 When people ask me to review the effectiveness of their website copy, these are the three things I’m looking for on their Services page.

-A good entry-level product is a one-off Power Hour Or you could have an initial hour video-chat, a program of work for them to follow with email support, and a 30-minute follow-up video-chat.
+A good entry-level product is a one-off First Date Offer (not a Power Hour).
+Or you could have an initial hour video chat, a program of work for them to follow with email support, and a 30-minute follow-up video-chat.

 Then you’d have a mid-range package - based around your most popular service/work.